hduce/bank-api/postman/README.md

-# Eagle Bank API - E2E Test Collection
+# Bank API - E2E Test Collection

-This Postman collection provides comprehensive end-to-end testing of the Eagle Bank API, exercising all major features.
+This Postman collection provides comprehensive end-to-end testing of the Bank API, exercising all major features.

 ## What It Tests